FeverDreamStudio/feverdreamstudio.github.io/_posts/2020-08-12-rank-and-file.md

 date: 2020-08-12 03:53 +0800
 ---

 What's that there, looming on the horizon?
 Why - it's another playtest!
-Per the great suggestion by Jakob, we're starting to set our sets on trying to get everything into a playable state, and sending something out to our lovely testers yet again.
+Per the great suggestion by Jakob, we're starting to set our sights on trying to get everything into a playable state, and sending something out to our lovely testers yet again.
 I think this is really exciting - we've had a goodly amount of time to explore without a ton of pressure, but having a milestone to hit infuses everything with consequence and forward momentum.
 Shipping makes it real!

 ## Recap